Our Employee Experience & Workplace Wellbeing work has attracted increasing media attention

 The body of scientific research in this field is vast.
 We're so confident it works we offer a guarantee.

-From £1,500 + VAT per month (plus any applicable music licenses).
-You can cancel at any time with one month's notice.
+From £1,500 + VAT per month (plus any applicable music licenses and instrument hire or purchases).

 "Music is a key component in human life.
 The Music Diet is a compelling and authoritative book showing a clear link between what we hear and our mental and physical health.